-The net amount payable by the council taxpayers is calculated by multiplying the number of dwellings in each band by the relevant council tax charge to give the gross amount and then making adjustments for discounts etc.
+The net amount payable by the council taxpayers is calculated by multiplying the number of dwellings in each band by the relevant Council Tax charge to give the gross amount and then making adjustments for discounts and so on.

-The average total band D council tax for the year was £1,820.29.
+The average total band D Council Tax for the year was £1,895.72

-Note CF2 Business Rates
+Note CF2 Business rates

 NNDR (also known as 'business rates') are currently set on a national basis.
-The Government specifies amounts, 51.2p in 2020 to 2021 and 49.9p for small businesses in 2020 to 2021 and, subject to the effects of transitional arrangements, local businesses pay rates calculated by multiplying the rateable value of the business premises by the relevant amount.
+The Government specifies amounts, 51.2p in 2021 to 2022 and 49.9p for small businesses in 2021 to 2022 and, subject to the effects of transitional arrangements, local businesses pay rates calculated by multiplying the rateable value of the business premises by the relevant amount.